 Improving TTFB (Time To First Byte): TTFB is a measure of time from when a web page is requested to the time the first byte of the page is served.
 Cloudflare Workers can help reduce this by edge caching HTML.

 Image optimization: This helps you resize, crop, compress, and convert your source images into WebP, which is modern and efficient format for images.

 Redirects.
 This saves from installing a plugin like Redirection and will work faster too.

 Hot-link protection.
 Blocks other websites from hijacking your images and files.

 A/B testing.
 Serve different pages for a particular URL based on a specific scenario, such as whether a cookie exists or not.

-Rate limiting: Cloudflare can prevent spammers from crawling your website, which results in consuming the bandwidth.
+Rate limiting: Cloudflare prevents spammers from crawling your website, which results in consuming the bandwidth.

 Your own function.
-Ask your developer what custom function can run on the edge for to improve performance and reduce load on your server.
+Ask your developer what custom function can run on the edge to improve performance and reduce the load on your server.